Published: July 29, 2018

 Learning to listen attentively and ask questions is one of the best form of understanding a person's, cause you get to know what the person is thinking just by simply observing their body languages.

 If you want to know about how to observe a person's body language, you should read "What Every Body is Saying" By Joe Navarro, that talks about various human body language and quirks that we show to people in various situations.

 Understanding what a person is thinking is just the starting point.
 How would you convey the message is another, which could be both written or through a face to face conversation with them.

-Increasingly text messages has been the ideal medium to convey idea.
-Due to it's convenience of sending or reading it at any time of the day, through the use of Slack, email, WhatsApp or Telegram.
+Increasingly text messages has been the ideal medium to convey an idea.
+Due to its convenience of sending or reading it at any time of the day, through the use of Slack, email, WhatsApp or Telegram.

 This lead to a few tech companies like Automattic and Basecamp that uses writing skills as part of their hiring process to understand the potential hire's thought process in clarity of thought.

-So learning to know on how to write is a important skill as a software developer to demonstrate one's thought process.
-Therefore i would always point them to the book called "On Writing Well" by William Zinsser to understand and formulate your written communication .
+So learning to know on how to write is an important skill as a software developer to demonstrate one's thought process.
+Therefore I would always point them to the book called "On Writing Well" by William Zinsser to understand and formulate your written communication.

 For me after reading the book, it has actually benefited me in writing better especially the chapter on "writing non-fiction" that is worth its weight in gold.

-Do you still remember that when i first started there's a need to be passionate in your message?
-Well without conveying passion, sincerity or authenticity in your messages that is unique in one's own voice.
+Do you still remember that when I first started there's a need to be passionate about your message?
+Well without conveying passion, sincerity or authenticity in your messages that are unique in one's own voice.
 It will be hard to be able to add value to a person's life.

 One book that truly talks in detail about it is Enchantment: The Art of Changing Hearts, Minds and Action by Guy Kawasaki.